Renzo Cassetti Gruppo Cassetti The Ponte Vecchio And The Vasari Corridor

 We would love to know the original source of the diagram above so that we can acknowledge the artist / source.
 We would also like a better image in order to be able to see the notes referring to this delightful structure.

 The Vasari Corridor was named after its designer Giorgio Vasari.
-The structure is one kilometer long and took five months to build.
-It was built on the orders of Duke Cosimp I de' Medici in 1565.
+The structure is one kilometre long and took five months to build.
+It was built on the orders of Duke Cosimo de' Medici in 1565.
 The Grand Duke desired the greater security the corridor offered to him when travelling between his residential palace (Palazzo Pitti) and the government palace.
 The Grand Duke had replaced the Republic of Florence and he feared assassination.

 In 1593, Ferdinand I de’ Medici was so offended by the odours rising from the businesses on the Ponte Vecchio that he decreed the bridge was only to be given over to gold and silversmiths.